Activities: Colloquia, Seminars, etc.

 to outstanding alumni of the Department.
 The most recent winner (2012) was Dr. Steve Howell,

-the project scientist for NASA's Kepler spacecraft that has revolutionize our understand of
+the project scientist for NASA's Kepler spacecraft that has revolutionized our understanding of

 planets outside of our solar system.